 Primary labour markets tend to offer high salaries or wages, better working conditions, and more job stability.
 Primary labour market tends to be found in those sectors of business that are capital intensive.
 Labour that is required in primary labour market tends to be more skilled and the high costs of labour can often be covered by the profit generated from an efficient plant.
 In primary labour markets, workers are more apt to be unionized and to be able to make greater wage demands than workers in a secondary labour market even though the primary labour market offers high pay, job security, good working conditions with favourable promotion prospects.

 apprentices and those from the other migrant groups have a significantly lower probability

 of transition into the primary labour market, whereas EU15 migrants do not differ from

-Germans in this respect. - [Labour market entry of migrants in Germany : does cultural
+Germans in this respect. - Labour market entry of migrants in Germany: does

 Dual labour market theory makes the connection between primary sector jobs, primary sector employers and primary sector workers.
 Dual labour market theory highlights the significant hurdles that limit some groups of workers access to primary labour market benefits.
-Will older workers who have operated in the primary labour market throughout their working lives be willing or able to re-enter the labour force in the less attractive secondary segment? - [Non-Regulatory Impediments to the Labour Market Participation of Mature Workers - Sally Weller].
+Will older workers who have operated in the primary labour market throughout their working lives be willing or able to re-enter the labour force in the less attractive secondary labour market segment? - Non-Regulatory Impediments to the Primary Labour Market Participation of Mature Workers - Sally Weller.